Skip to content

 How to change format for a single email

-If you do not want to change your global settings, you can toggle the format while drafting a specific email.
+If you prefer not to change your global settings, you can switch the format while drafting a specific email.
 In the message window, click the Format Text tab in the top ribbon.
-Select HTML, Plain Text, or Rich Text from the Format group.
+Then, select HTML, Plain Text, or Rich Text from the Format group.

 Summary

 Managing your Outlook formatting options is essential for professional communication.
-Whether you need the visual power of HTML or the reliability of Plain Text, you can easily toggle these settings in the Compose and reply menu.
+Whether you need the visual power of HTML or the reliability of Plain Text, you can adjust these settings in the Compose and reply menu.
 For more help, see our guides on managing email signatures and troubleshooting email delivery.

 Why does my Outlook automatically convert HTML to Plain Text?